jython/jython/ProcessDocs/releasing.md

 * short (i.e. near a file system root), in the examples `D:\git`.
 * impersonal (not containing company or personal names).
-* ASCII (even though Jython is pretty good with Unicode now).
+* represenable in ASCII (even though Jython is pretty good with Unicode now).

 The examples in this text were mostly made in Windows PowerShell, but Git remote operations are in Git Bash.